Phone: 705-636-5941

-Daytime Burning is currently permitted between November 1 and March 31
+Daytime Burning is not currently permitted between April 1 and October 31.

 Residents must be in attendance when burning, do not leave fire unattended.